nopnop2002/esp-idf-DFPlayerMini/README.md

 https://www.dfrobot.com/index.php?route=product/product&product_id=1121

 __Note for MP3-TF-16P__
+Many suppliers sell MP3-TF-16P as DFPlayerMin.
-MP3-TF-16P is sold as DFPlayerMini, but it is a completely different product and is not compatible.
+But it is a completely different product and is not compatible.
 The two on the top are MP3-TF-16P.
 This repository does not support MP3-TF-16P.